Also spelled KHICHADI

 To cook in a Rice Cooker: Combine water, rice, beans, curry powder, ghee & salt in the rice cooker.
 Use the setting for white rice.
 Near the end of the cooking cycle add the vegetable so they are lightly cooked.
 When the cycle is finished stir in nuts and seeds.
 For those of you who are not familiar with the Rice Cooker, I’ve included a link to the one I use below.

-Add any of these to your Kitchadi during the last 5 to 10 minutes of cooking time: asparagus, artichoke, broccoli, Brussels sprouts, bok choy, cauliflower, cabbage, carrots, celery, fennel, garlic, green beans, green peas, kale, mushrooms, okra, onions, radishes, scallions,
+Add any of these to your Kitchadi during the last 5 to 10 minutes of cooking time, or if you are using the instant pot you can steam them separately and then add them to your kitchadi when it is finished: asparagus, artichoke, broccoli, Brussels sprouts, bok choy, cauliflower, cabbage, carrots, celery, fennel, garlic, green beans, green peas, kale, mushrooms, okra, onions, radishes, scallions,

 If you don’t like the taste of curry powder, you can substitute 1/2 teaspoon each ground turmeric, cumin & coriander, and black pepper.